2022 Budget: A Futuristic and Sustainable Growth Focused Budget

-Therefore government had pushed the initiative of the green economy further.
+Therefore government pushed the initiative of the green economy further.
 The Finance Minister presented multiple proposals and pathways to climate action across various sectors.
 These include raising climate finance and developing greener public transportation.
 Key highlights under this section from India’s 2022 budget include 280 GW of installed solar energy capacity by 2030, promotion of cleantech and clean governance solutions, and special mobility zones with zero fossil-fuel policies.

 4. Digital University expansion

-The education sector suffered a massive loss due to the pandemic, and children had lost two precious years of schooling.
+The education sector suffered a massive loss due to the pandemic, and children lost two precious years of schooling.
 So the government has decided to launch a Digital University which will provide quality online education in multiple languages across the nation.
 This initiative gives many hopes to young entrepreneurs in the new field.
 And all the subjects will be covered in the Digital University.

 The government announced duty concessions to promote the manufacturing of electronics and mobile phones through Union Budget 2022.
 This will help boost the ecosystem of Indian manufacturing sectors and will minimize the dependency on imports, especially from China.
-Coupled with Atmanirbhar Bharat and the PLI scheme, the move towards becoming the world’s manufacturing hub is not too distant.
+Coupled with Atmanirbhar Bharat and the PLI scheme, the move toward becoming the world’s manufacturing hub is not too distant.

-Budget 2022 is a delicate balancing between fiscal prudence, going digital, and supporting India’s growing economic growth.
+Budget 2022 is a delicate balance between fiscal prudence, going digital, and supporting India’s growing economic growth.
 However, the foundation has been laid, and as we move forward, a mix of government support, India Inc’s natural energy, and an ongoing digital thrust will make India a $5 trillion economy for sure.

 6. Gems & Jewellery